CrazyRobMiles/RaspberryPi-DialTelephone/README.md

 1. Set the advanced options in the Imager program.
 Now make the folling settings.
     1. Hostname (I called mine "theredphone")
     1. Enable SSH (password authentication)
-    1. User: xxxx Password: xxxxxx (don't use x, put in your own words)
+    1. User: xxxx Password: xxxxxx (don't use x, put in your own words) I created a user called rob (it's used in the ssh command a few steps down)
     1. Set Wi-Fi credentials and locale
     1. Save the options so you can use them again if you need to
 1. Make the image.